 Closest tube station: Marble Arch, accessible on the Central line

 On April 25, 2019 the Extinction Rebellion piece appeared on the side of the Marble Arch as the site where the Extinction Rebellion camp was cleared away.
-It’s been covered by polycarbonate to protect the piece and while it hasn’t technically been confirmed as Banksy by the artist himself, experts agree that it’s his work.
+It’s been covered by polycarbonate to protect the piece.
+The piece is of a girl holding a small Extinction Rebellion sign crouching by a newly-planted seedling with the words “From This Moment Despair Ends And Tactics Begin”.

 Snorting Copper